kew24/proj-Westra-data202/Report.md

 Modeling
 --------

 From the figure legend, we see that the question in Figure 1c is whether *specific molecular subtypes of CH-PD correlate with age, previous therapy exposure and smoking history*.
 The authors answer this question by creating *multivariable logistic regression models adjusted for therapy, smoking, ancestry, age, sex and time from diagnosis to blood draw.* In Figure 1c, they display the odds ratio with its 95% confidence interval for CH-PD mutations in the ten most commonly mutated genes.
-They show three consecutive forest plots displaying different groups compared; for the top, increasing age (n = 10,138); middle, patients previously exposed to cancer therapy (n = 5,978) compared with those with no exposure (n = 4,160); bottom, current/former smokers (n = 4,989) compared with nonsmokers (n = 5,145).
-Significance levels are determined by Q values (FDR-corrected P values): \* Q &lt; 0.05, \*\* Q &lt; 0.01, \*\*\* Q &lt; 0.001.
+They show three consecutive forest plots, each displaying the effect of the given variable; for the top, increasing age (n = 10,138); middle, previous exposure to cancer therapy (n = 5,978) compared to no exposure (n = 4,160); bottom, current/former smokers (n = 4,989) compared with nonsmokers (n = 5,145).
+Significance levels are determined by Q values (False Discovery Rate (FDR)-corrected P values): \* Q &lt; 0.05, \*\* Q &lt; 0.01, \*\*\* Q &lt; 0.001.

 #### Pre-modeling Setup

-To start, though, some other setup needs to occur.
+Before starting on the model, some other setup needed to occur.
 This setup selects specific genes of interest, and the code for this step is as follows:

 ``` r
 ## forest plot